loyjoy/academy/experiences/functions/functions.md

    Returns the id of the selected value by the user.
 E.g. if the user selects an element in the product gallery module, you can identify its id.

   ### Profiling double-opt-in
-   Returns 'true', if the current user has done the double-opt-in in the Profiling opt-in module and 'false' if not.
+   Returns 'true', if the current user has a double-opt-in in the Profiling opt-in module and 'false' if not.

   ### Profiling double-opt-in URL
    Returns the link which is used as double-opt-in confirmation.

   ### Profiling single-opt-in
-   Returns 'true', if the current user has done the single-opt-in in the Profiling opt-in module and 'false' if not.
+   Returns 'true', if the current user has a single-opt-in in the Profiling opt-in module and 'false' if not.

   ### PushLiteral
    'PushLiteral' adds a value (Argument 2) to the variable (Argument 1).
-The variable has to be in an array form before (e.g. multiple choice question), which does not mean that the variable needs to contain multiple values.
+The variable has to be in an array form before (e.g. multiple choice question).

   ### PushVariable
    Just like 'PushLiteral' but it adds the value of a variable to the array.
 Keep in mind that if you do change